katalon-studio/katalon-gradle-plugin/README.md

 ## Katalon Studio's Gradle Plugin

-This Gradle plugin helps simplify some tasks in Katalon Studio.
+This Gradle plugin helps simplify/automate some tasks in Katalon Studio.
 It is published at https://plugins.gradle.org/plugin/com.katalon.gradle-plugin.

 ## Gradle Tasks